Rockstar San Diego: Entry into video games (1993–2000)

 During the early 1990s, Angel Studios collaborated on tech demos for Silicon Graphics's high-end computers and received some of these computers in return.
-One of Silicon Graphics' clients was Genyo Takeda of Nintendo, who was impressed with Angel Studios' work.
+One of Silicon Graphics's clients was Genyo Takeda of Nintendo, who was impressed with Angel Studios's work.
 He met with the company and signed an agreement that made Angel Studios a partner for Nintendo's upcoming Nintendo 64 console.
-The studio shifted its focus to video game development and Nintendo announced it as one of the studios on its "Dream Team" of third-party developers for the Nintendo 64 in February 1995.
+The studio shifted its focus to video game development and Nintendo announced it as one of the studios on its "Dream Team" of external partners for the Nintendo 64 in February 1995.
 Around this time, Angel consciously steered the studio away from "high-risk, capital-intensive" projects, even if they offered rich potential.
 Limber cited Angel's business decisions as the biggest factor in the company's survival of the dot-com bubble, which severely impacted the San Diego-area multimedia industry.
 In retrospect, Angel said he never had a business plan or mission statement and made decisions by gut feeling.
 Around this time, Angel Studios accepted game designer Ed Annunziata's pitch to create cutscenes for the Sega CD version of Ecco: The Tides of Time.
 Pleased with the result, Annunziata invited the studio to work on cutscenes for his next game, Mr. Bones for the Sega Saturn.
-Mr. Bones was released in 1996 with cutscenes and additional artwork by Angel Studios.
+That game was released in 1996 with cutscenes and additional artwork by Angel Studios.

 As part of Nintendo's "Dream Team", the company developed two sports games featuring the American baseball player Ken Griffey Jr.—Major League Baseball and Slugfest—which were released for the Nintendo 64 in 1998 and 1999, respectively.
-Although critics praised both games, Angel decided against making further sports titles because Angel Studios was "not a sports company".
-Angel Studios continued its work for the Nintendo 64, collaborating with designer Shigeru Miyamoto on a vehicular combat game titled Buggie Boogie.
+Although critics praised both games, Angel decided against making further sports titles, declaring that Angel Studios was "not a sports company".
+The studio continued its work for the Nintendo 64, collaborating with the Nintendo designer Shigeru Miyamoto on a vehicular combat game titled Buggie Boogie.
 Miyamoto issued three-month contracts to the company, not retaining any documents and returning every three months to check on the game's progress.
 Angel Studios spent 45 days creating a "design bible" for its first meeting with Miyamoto, who rejected it and asked the studio to "find the fun" over the next three months.
 The game would have seen vehicles consume each other, absorbing their DNA to obtain their powers.
 After six to nine months, the title was canceled as Nintendo prioritized a prototype of Diddy Kong Racing.
-Angel Studios was left with a "well-polished" tech demo, which it used to pitch its development services to other publishers.
+Angel Studios was left with a "well-polished" tech demo it used to pitch its development services to other publishers.
 Upon Miyamoto's request, the team began working on a fantasy golf game.